ProgrammerDan/arionum-java/arionum-miner/WINDOWS_COMPILE_GUIDE.md

-## Installation guide for Windows 10 for using ProgrammerDan's Java mining tool
+## Compile guide for Windows 10 for using ProgrammerDan's Java mining tool

+### Do you need to compile?

+Only use these steps if the release `.exe` doesn't work for you, otherwise, prefer to use the release as it will be most stable, most tested, and easiest to run.
+If it fails, follow the steps below.

 ### Necessary program's
 - [Maven](https://maven.apache.org/)